How to know if there is a warrant for my arrest?

 If you are going to turn yourself in, don’t do it on a Friday and don’t do it late at night.
 If you do, you run the risk of spending the night or weekend in jail.

 Another way to deal with a warrant is to appear in court and ask a judge to bring the warrant into the courtroom to be deemed executed.
 This is a very difficult process if you don’t have a lawyer.
 Not many judges are willing to do this unless there is a good reason why you can’t go to a police station and turn yourself in.
 This generally only happens if the warrant was wrongly issued or your lawyer failed to appear in court on your behalf.
-If the warrant was not the result of your actions, a judge will be sympathetic and deem the warrant executed in court so as to not inconvenience you.
+If the warrant was not the result of your actions, a judge will be sympathetic and deem the warrant executed in court so that you are not inconvenienced.

 Cory has represented individuals from all walks of life including lawyers, police officers, athletes, corporate executives, teachers, and everything in between.
 Cory believes in access to justice for every person charged with a criminal offence regardless of their economic background.